ThatDudeJude/Land_Guardian/PROMPTS.md

 ## Prompt: Context: Recommendation BE.
 Task: Import 'landguardian/app/recommendations.py' in `app/routes.py` and update the parcel_detail route to pass recommendations to the template.

 Explanation: Imported get_recommendations from app.recommendations and updated parcel_detail route to generate and pass recommendations to the template.
+## Prompt: Context: Recommendations feature.
+Task: Update `templates/parcel_detail.html` to display recommendations: Use the following as a suggestion and adapt it to already existing code.
+[HTML code provided]

+Explanation: Updated parcel_detail.html to display AI-powered recommendations with soil, vegetation, and priority action sections, including JavaScript for marking recommendations as implemented.
+## Prompt: Context: Recommendations and dashboard.
+Task: Add recommendation summaries to the dashboard route.
+You can adapt the following suggestion to fit the current dashboard view. [code provided]

+Explanation: Updated dashboard route to include medium_risk_count and added risk alerts and priority parcels section to dashboard template, highlighting high-risk parcels with direct links to recommendations.

+## Prompt: Please adapt the following suggestion to the existing code plans for @/landguardian/app/templates/dashboard.html .
+[HTML code provided]

+Explanation: Adapted the provided HTML suggestion to integrate with existing dashboard template, adding risk alerts and priority parcels section that displays high-risk parcels with health scores and direct links to view recommendations.